What is MaaS & How Can Your Organization Benefit?

-- Optimised occupancy of vehicles with shared mobility (e.g. car-pooling schemes) – fewer grossly inefficient one-person-one-car scenarios which we see so much of today.
+- Optimized occupancy of vehicles with shared mobility (e.g., car-pooling schemes) – fewer grossly inefficient one-person-one-car scenarios we see so much of today.

 Implementation of MaaS

-- Plenty of opportunities for innovative SMEs to make an impact on the large transportation market.
+- There are plenty of opportunities for innovative SMEs to impact the large transportation market.

 - Increased uptake of healthier transport options such as walking and cycling, bringing citizens better fitness and quality of life.

-- Improved passenger travel experience – users being offered optimised journeys for their individual needs, alongside simplified ticketing and payment procedures.
+- Improved passenger travel experience – users are offered optimized journeys for their individual needs, simplified ticketing, and payment procedures.

-- Improved customer choice – facilitating better access to alternative modes of transport and routes, empowering users to make more informed choices.
+- Improved customer choice – facilitating better access to alternative transport and routes, empowering users to make more informed choices.